 Master of Science in Clinical Investigation

-The objective of the MSCI program is to produce clinical scientists who are skilled in clinical research techniques, competitive in seeking research support and knowledgeable about the complex issues associated with conducting sound clinical research, particularly in translational and clinical epidemiologic patient-oriented studies.
+The Master of Science in Clinical Investigation (MSCI) is a part-time graduate program sponsored by NUCATS.
+The objective of the MSCI program is to produce clinical scientists who are skilled in clinical research techniques, competitive in seeking research support, and knowledgeable about the complex issues associated with conducting sound clinical research, particularly in translational and clinical epidemiologic patient-oriented studies.

 MSCI tuition and fee rates are set by The Graduate School.
 Please see the Student Financial Services page (part-time MS degree) for details.
-Northwestern faculty and staff may utilize their benefits to receive employee reduced tuition rates.
-Visit the Northwestern HR site to learn more.